Gimilkhad/ArkModdingTips/Guide to Snap Points (ASA).md

 6. Structure Inclusions and Exclusions

    There are 2 sets of Inclusion and Exclusion settings that are OUTSIDE of the individual snap point settings.
 They are defaults on the structure BP itself, and they can trip you up if they're in use and you aren't aware of them.
-When looking at S+ source for example, internal pipes and wires used some of these settings, and they drove me mad when I was trying to learn how internal parts snapped to things because I wasn't aware of their existence.

    They're called:
     - "Only Allow Structure Classes to/from Attach" (class based only) and